Monarch boys open Centennial with rivalry win

 Senior Lauren Vandenberg recorded her eighth double-double of the season, scoring 11 points and grabbing 10 rebounds.
 Junior Emily Johnson led David City in scoring with 13 points and senior Maya Couch and Vandenberg both dished out a team-high three assists.

 The David City boys were not as lucky and lost 44-23.
-No stats were available for the game.
+No stats nor scoring by quarter were available for the game.